Nick Pannunzio, Ph.D., Assistant Professor

 Jason Sterrenberg, Ph.D.

 Jason received his Ph.D. in Biochemistry from Rhodes University in Grahamstown, South Africa in the lab of Dr. Adrienne Edkins studying the molecular chaperone Hsp90.
 After a brief postdoc at UCLA, he realized his life-long dream of becoming an Anteater at UCI, joining the Pannunzio Lab in 2020.
-Jason’s project involves developing a genetic assay in human B cells using droplet digital PCR (ddPCR) technology that quantifies DNA DSBs.
+Jason’s project involves developing a genetic assay in human B cells using digital PCR (dPCR) technology that quantifies DNA DSBs.
 The project also includes further exploration of the role the Artemis nuclease plays in pathogenic DNA rearrangements in B cell malignancies.

 Valeria received her B.Sc. in Biological Sciences from Arizona State University and started as the lab manager for the Pannunzio Lab.
 She discovered her passion for science at a very young age and has since decided to dedicate herself to the world of scientific research and innovation.
 Her plans for the future include furthering her education by earning a Ph.D. in Biological Chemistry.
 During her free time, Valeria enjoys spending time with family and friends, as well as taking long walks and watching the sunset.